 Imprinting your spine is something you’ll be told to do in certain Pilates classes during abdominal exercises.
 It involves flattening your spine when lying flat on your back so that you leave little or no gap between your lower back and the floor.
 Its purpose is to prevent the lower back from overarching and so protect this vulnerable area from injury.

-Why you shouldn’t imprint your spine
+Why you shouldn’t imprint your spine in Pilates.

 Despite the good intentions behind this instruction, imprinting your spine is actually bad for your back and alignment.
 Doing it repeatedly can also damage the lower back tissue and leave you with poor posture.